Jim Rice: Retirement activities

-In 1990, Rice agreed to play with the St. Petersburg Pelicans of the short-lived Senior Professional Baseball Association.
-Afterwards, Rice has served as a roving batting coach (1992–1994) and hitting instructor (1995–2000), and remains an instructional batting coach (2001–present) with the Red Sox organization.
+In 1990, Rice agreed to play for the St. Petersburg Pelicans of the short-lived Senior Professional Baseball Association.
+After, Rice served as a roving batting coach (1992–1994) and hitting instructor (1995–2000), and remains an instructional batting coach (2001–present) with the Red Sox organization.
 While the Red Sox hitting coach, the team led the league in hitting in 1997 and players won two batting titles.
 Rice was the hitting coach for the American League in the 1997 and 1999 Major League Baseball All-Star Games, both under the same manager, the New York Yankees' Joe Torre.
 Since 2003, he's also been employed as a commentator for the New England Sports Network (NESN), where he contributes to the Red Sox pre-game and post-game shows.
-He had a cameo appearance in the NESN movie Wait Till This Year and in the film Fever Pitch.
+He had a cameo appearance in the NESN movie Wait 'til This Year and in the film Fever Pitch.
 The former slugger has been known to pass his wisdom on to the current Sox players and stars from time to time.
-Rice was elected to the Boston Red Sox Hall of Fame when it first opened in 1995, and he is the 40th member of Ted Williams' Museum and Hitters Hall of Fame, having been inducted along with Paul Molitor, Dave Winfield and Robin Yount in 2001.
-On November 29, 2008, the Boston chapter of the Baseball Writers' Association of America (BBWAA) announced that Rice would be the recipient of the Emil Fuchs Award for long and meritorious service to baseball.
+Rice was elected to the Boston Red Sox Hall of Fame when it was established in 1995 and is the 40th member of Ted Williams' Museum and Hitters Hall of Fame, inducted with Paul Molitor, Dave Winfield and Robin Yount in 2001.
+On November 29, 2008, the Boston chapter of the Baseball Writers' Association of America (BBWAA) announced that Rice would receive the Emil Fuchs Award for long and meritorious service to baseball.

-During his Hall of Fame acceptance speech Rice revealed that he is a devoted fan of The Young and the Restless, noting that he was watching the show when he was informed of his acceptance.
+During his Hall of Fame acceptance speech Rice revealed that he is a devoted fan of The Young and the Restless, noting that he was watching the show when he was informed of his election into Cooperstown.